vkuhlmann/vkuhlmann.github.io/latex/exercises/2022-02-GSNS/part1.md

 ### Headings

 Create headings at different depths, and create a table of contents for it.
-The table of contents should be on its own page, or on be on a page with just the title.
+The table of contents should be on its own page.

 ### Page margins

 Set the left and right margins to be 2.54 cm, and the top and bottom margins to be both 4 cm.
 (Just as exercise, might look ugly.)
+Don't forget to set the page size to A4!

 ### Use fancyhdr